PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 # Step 5: Post Your Most General IRR Export Policy to PeeringDB

 Since we now have the `aut-num` created with `route`/`route6` objects for each of its prefixes, and optional `as-set` objects for the collection of your `aut-num` and your transit customers, you want to tell other networks which object to use for filtering.
-We already specify this in the `mp-export` clause of the `aut-num` object, but it's possible that some IRR tools will instead look for your export policy from your PeeringDB profile.
+We already specify this in the `mp-export` clause of the `aut-num` object, but some IRR tools will only look for your export policy from your PeeringDB profile.

 If your first thought is that you don't have a PeeringDB profile, you should probably correct that first.
-Being able to pull up a different network's peering locations and peering policy all on one cross-referenced page is remarkable handy, so if you'd like other networks to be peering with you, you should try and make it as easy as possible for them.
+Being able to pull up a different network's peering locations and peering policy all on one cross-referenced page is remarkable handy, so if you'd like other networks to ever peer with you, you should try and make it as easy as possible for them.

 ![Example PeeringDB Profile with IRR Record]({{ "/assets/peeringdb_irr_record.png" | absolute_url }})

 PeeringDB doesn't support the fine-grain control that the `aut-num` object does with its ability to specify export policies per peer, but you should be able to select some `aut-num` or `as-set` object which would be the best default lacking a more specific policy described in your `aut-num`

+While you're logged into PeeringDB, you should also set your "IPv4 Prefixes" and "IPv6 Prefixes" fields.
+Many networks will pull those two numbers to set prefix limits on your peering sessions as well.

 # Step 6: Bask in the Glory and Check Your Work